South Shaganappi Study

 What is the Community Advisory Group (CAG)?

-The CAG will work with the project team to provide advice on:
+The CAG worked with the project team to provide advice on:

 - community interests and needs;